 - Module 2: Becoming a “Brave Bystander”

-This one-time presentation is offered to students in 6th through 12th grade focusing on what it means to be a responsible “digital citizen.”
-The program is designed to help young people understand that certain types of communication (strong language, inappropriate pictures of themselves or others, or hurtful messages) can have long lasting consequences, ranging from social impacts to school disciplinary action to criminal charges.
+This one-time presentation is offered to students in 6th - 12th grade focusing on what it means to be a responsible “digital citizen.”
+The program is designed to help young people understand that certain types of communication (strong language, hurtful messages, or inappropriate pictures of themselves or others) can have long lasting consequences, ranging from social impacts to school disciplinary action to criminal charges.

 *We are proud to provide this program in collaboration with the Onondaga County District Attorney’s Office.